alexmmych/OptimadeWinforms/README.md

 - Rounded rectangle window design.
 - Integration of CefSharp for loading an HTML site.
 - JavaScript and C# listeners for controlling the window behavior.
-- Custom window painting to replace the default Windows window appearance.

 ## Technologies Used